philgras/neural-head-avatars/README.md

 ----------------------------------------------------------------------------------------------------------

 ## License
 The code is available for non-commercial scientific research purposes under the [MIT license](./LICENSE).
 Please note that the files [flame.py](./nha/models/flame.py) and [lbs.py](./nha/util/lbs.py) are heavily inspired by https://github.com/HavenFeng/photometric_optimization and are property of the Max-Planck-Gesellschaft zur Förderung der Wissenschaften e.V.
 The download, use, and distribution of this code is subject to this [license](https://github.com/vchoutas/smplx/blob/master/LICENSE).
+The files that can be found in the ./assets(./assets) directory, are adapted from the (FLAME head model)[https://flame.is.tue.mpg.de] for which the license can be found [here](https://flame.is.tue.mpg.de/modellicense.html).

 ## Citation